oceanio/My-Reading-Plan/10-ThinkBayes.md

 * **Collectively exhaustive**: There are no other possibilities; at least one of the hypotheses has to be true.

+**The M&M problem**

+In 1995, they introduced blue M&M’s.
+Before then, the color mix in a bag of plain M&M’s was 30% Brown, 20% Yellow, 20% Red, 10% Green, 10% Orange, 10% Tan.
+Afterward it was 24% Blue , 20% Green, 16% Orange,
+14% Yellow, 13% Red, 13% Brown.

+Suppose a friend of mine has two bags of M&M’s, and he tells me that one is from 1994 and one from 1996.
+He won’t tell me which is which, but he gives me one M&M from each bag.
+One is yellow and one is green.
+What is the probability that the yellow one came from the 1994 bag?

+* A: Bag 1 is from 1994, which implies that Bag 2 is from 1996.
+* B: Bag 1 is from 1996 and Bag 2 from 1994.

 | hypo  | Prior | Likelihood |     | Posterior |
 | ----- | ----- | ---------- | --- | --------- |
 | A | 1/2 | 20*20 | 200 | 20/27 |
 | B | 1/2 | 10*14 | 70 | 7/27 |

+**The Monty Hall problem**

 ### Chapter 02 Computational Statistics